 - Providing an ongoing community or sharing a set of values (such as an altruistic cause).

-This tip sums up as follows: staying top of mind ensures that customers are always thinking about you.
-Instead of being three months out from a purchase and not having heard from your business since then, they’re already thinking about how satisfied they are and it won’t be as difficult for them to identify a connection they have that will benefit from what you have to offer as well.
+Staying top of mind ensures that customers are always thinking about you.
+Instead of being three months out from a purchase and not having heard from your business, they’re already thinking about how satisfied they are and it won’t be as difficult for them to identify a connection they have that will benefit from what you have to offer as well.

 When asking for referrals, it‘s important that you’re mindful of how busy your clients are (that's why they hired you in the first place, right?).